objcio/articles/2014-08-02-testing-bad-practices.md

 ### Don't Stub Private Methods

-It has all the same caveats as exposing a private method for testing, but on top of that, it could be hard to debug.
+Stubbing private methods has all the same caveats as exposing a private method for testing, but on top of that, it could be hard to debug.
 Usually, stubbing libraries rely on hacks to get the job done, making it hard to find out why a test is failing.